tarrball/go-expects/README.md

-# go-expectations
+# go-expects
 Simple and intuitive test assertions for testing Go.
+You've tried the rest, now try this one.

 <br />